At Trump's inauguration, tech can't get the word out

 Things change

 Eight years ago, people joined hands and sang about unity as they waited for the new president to leave Capitol Hill and the parade to begin.
-For Trump's swearing in, the crowd booed Senator Chuck Schumer, the only Democrat to speak at the inauguration for what they perceived were partisan remarks.
-And they cried "Drain the swamp!" and "Lock her up!" when images of presidential candidate Hillary Clinton came on the jumbo TV screen.
+For Trump's swearing in, the crowd booed Sen. Chuck Schumer, the only Democrat to speak at the inauguration, for what they perceived were partisan remarks.
+They cried "Drain the swamp!" and "Lock her up!" when images of presidential candidate Hillary Clinton came on the jumbo TV screen.
 It felt ... disturbing.

-Even members of Republican Senator Tim Scott's staff, who had driven here from South Carolina, to support the new president, told me they wished the crowd showed more respect for the dignity of the office and the ceremony.
+Even members of Republican Sen. Tim Scott's staff, who had driven here from South Carolina to support the new president, told me they wished the crowd showed more respect for the dignity of the office and the ceremony.
 "Hello, someone voted for him," I overheard one staffer say as the crowd yelled at Schumer to sit down.
 "This is a democracy isn't it?"

 In fact, the peaceful transition from one administration to another is the best proof that US democracy is alive and well.
 The day isn't over yet, and people are protesting in many of the streets.
 I'll share more impressions from around the capital city and the parade.